-In agreement with the observed relationship between ENSO and EKE (e.g., Breeden et al. 2021, see their Supplemental Fig. S6), the WACCM El Niño simulations show decreased EKE over the North Pacific-western US and increased EKE over Baja California-southern US during February and March (Fig. 7a), and vice versa for La Niña.
-The lower EKE to the north and higher to the south reflects the tendency for the time mean Pacific jet to shift southwards during El Niño and northward during La Niña (Shapiro et al 2001).
-Here, as in Shapiro et al. (2001), the time mean tends to convolve aspects of the subtropical and polar front jets (see also, Koch et al. 2006); however, what is important here, is that synoptic timescale anomalies in EKE are well-correlated associated with shifts in the location of either jet, which in turn are associated with anomalous STT via midlatitude tropopause folds and mixing (Shapiro 1980, et al. 2001, Breeden et al. 2021) or transverse circulations in the subtropical jet exit region (Langford 1999).
-Thus, comparing regions with anomalously high or low EKE (Fig. 7a) and high or low O3S in the lowermost stratosphere (Figs. 4a and 4c) allows us to assess whether changes in tropopause fold frequency and/or transverse circulations near the nose of the jet, and stratospheric changes in the amount ozone available for downward transport, respectively, act constructively or in opposition to generate the observed anomalies of O3S in the lowermost troposphere (Fig. 8 shows the case for El Niño; see Supplement Fig. S3 for the complementary La Niña composites).
+In agreement with the observed relationship between ENSO and EKE (e.g., Breeden et al., 2021; see their Supplement Fig. S6), the WACCM El Niño simulations show decreased EKE over the North Pacific and the western US and increased EKE over Baja California and the southern US during February and March (Fig. 7a) and vice versa for La Niña.
+The lower EKE to the north and higher to the south reflects the tendency for the time mean Pacific jet to shift southwards during El Niño and northward during La Niña (Shapiro et al., 2001).
+Here, as in Shapiro et al. (2001), the time mean tends to convolve aspects of the subtropical and polar front jets (see also Koch et al., 2006); however, what is important here is that synoptic timescale anomalies in EKE are associated with shifts in the location of either jet, which in turn are associated with anomalous STT via midlatitude tropopause folds and mixing (Shapiro et al., 2001; Breeden et al., 2021) or transverse circulations in the subtropical-jet exit region (Langford, 1999).
+Thus, comparing regions with anomalously high or low EKE (Fig. 7a) and high or low $O_3S$ in the lowermost stratosphere (Fig. 4a and c) allows us to assess whether changes in tropopause fold frequency and/or transverse circulations near the nose of the jet and stratospheric changes in the amount of ozone available for downward transport, respectively, act constructively or in opposition to generate the observed anomalies of $O_3S$ in the lowermost troposphere (Fig. 8 shows the case for El Niño; see Supplement Fig. S3 for the complementary La Niña composites).